 CinC papers can be prepared using MS Word or LaTeX.

 All papers must be submitted as Word or LaTeX files.
 In preparing your paper, please use the correct CinC style (as specified below).
-The Editor will make minor editorial and formatting changes in papers prepared using Word without asking the author for a further submission in most cases.
-If a paper prepared using LaTeX requires changes, the Editor will request the author to correct and resubmit the paper, possibly more than once.
+The Editor will screen for consistency and formatting that looks professional and will contact you by email to request changes.

 Preparing a paper

-Start with a template for your preferred software:
+Start with one of the two templates for your preferred software: